akkartik/mu/README.md

 Mu's main source language is [still being built](http://akkartik.name/post/mu-2019-2).
 When completed, it will be type- and memory-safe.
-At the moment it performs no checks and only supports variables of type `int`.
+At the moment it performs no checks.
 Here's the program we translated above:

 <img alt='ex2.mu' src='html/ex2.mu.png'>